 Calloway intends to refinance its existing Debentures on maturity.
 However, Calloway is subject to the risk that any of its existing indebtedness, including its Debentures, may not be able to be refinanced on maturity or that the terms of such financing may not be as favourable as the terms of its existing indebtedness, including the terms of its existing Debentures.
 Further, if it cannot refinance the Debentures on maturity, there can be no assurance that Calloway will be able to generate sufficient cash flow from operations, or generate sufficient capital through other means such as equity financings or asset sales, to meet required principal payments on its outstanding Debentures.
 Failure to meet its obligations under the Debentures would likely have an adverse effect on Calloway's financial condition and the value of the Units and the Debentures.
-Also see "Risk Factors - Risks Relating to the Business - Debt Financing", "Risk Factors - Risks Relating to the Business - Interest and Financing Risk" and "Risk Factors - Risks Relating to the Business - Capital Requirements"."
+Also see "Risk Factors - Risks Relating to the Business - Debt Financing", "Risk Factors - Risks Relating to the Business - Capital Requirements"."
 Due to the quality and location of Calloway's real estate, management is confident that Calloway will be able to meet its financing requirements.